MICHELE NORRIS, Host:

 TARABAY: He says a lot of people left, not because they were undocumented, but out of fear and confusion.
 Many just crossed county lines, where he says the laws aren't as strict.
 That drop in numbers has emboldened people like Corey Stewart, chairman of Prince William County's board of supervisors.

-Mr. COREY STEWART (Chairman, Prince William County Board of Supervisors): I started traveling the Commonwealth of Virginia and telling communities that, you know, they ought to take a look at what we're doing and perhaps adopt the same measure.
+COREY STEWART: I started traveling the Commonwealth of Virginia and telling communities that, you know, they ought to take a look at what we're doing and perhaps adopt the same measure.

 TARABAY: Stewart claims violent crime dropped sharply after Prince William County passed its law.
 But statistics show less than five percent of those arrested in 2008 were illegal immigrants.
 Police Chief Deane says this policy will not get rid of crime.

-Ms. NANCY LYALL (Legal Coordinator, Mexicans Without Borders): This was the heart of the Confederacy, so racial feelings are just below the surface all throughout this county and all throughout this state.
+NANCY LYALL: This was the heart of the Confederacy, so racial feelings are just below the surface all throughout this county and all throughout this state.
 And issues like this just bring them right back up to the surface.